The Faculty of Law of Universidad Adolfo Ibáñez invites contributors to submit their manuscripts to Latin American Legal Studies (LALS).

 Next Special Issues

-The papers must be original and should have a maximum of 8,000 words (including footnotes).
-Articles can be written either in Spanish or English, and they should comply with the Guidelines for Authors from LALS (http://lals.uai.cl/index.php/rld/normas).
-All the articles will be published both in English and Spanish.
-LALS will provide the translation services without any charge to authors.
+Articles must be original and with a maximum length of 8,000 words (including footnotes and excluding bibliography).
+The texts may be written in Spanish or English, and must comply with the formal rules of the journal LALS (http://lals.uai.cl/index.php/rld/normas).
+Articles will be published in both English and Spanish.
+LALS will provide translation services free of charge to authors.

-The deadline for submitting the first draft of the papers is July 7, 2022.
-The definitive version with the corrections and observations (if any) incorporated is October 24, 2022.
-Both dates will not be postponed.
+The deadline for the first draft of the papers is 30 May 2023.
+The final version of the text, with corrections and observations (if any), must be submitted by 30 October 2023.
+Both dates are non-extendable.